ktravers/ktravers.github.io/_posts/2017-07-12-debugging-edeliver.md

 ### 4. SSH Sanity Check

-We'd narrowed down the issue to my user on my machine, so next step was to check my ssh config.
+We'd narrowed down the issue to my user, so next step was to check my ssh config.
 I confirmed that my keys were on the required servers by ssh'ing in as my user... no problems there.
 Then I compared my `.ssh/config` file to my teammates' config... nothing out of wack there either.

 I also tried deploying after removing everything from the following config files (testing each in isolation, one-by-one), still with zero success:
-- `.ssh/known_hosts`
+- `~/.ssh/known_hosts`
-- `.bashrc`
+- `~/.bashrc`
-- `.profile`
+- `~/.profile`

 **Outcome:**
 ✅ Confirmed problem wasn't with my ssh config